Of-Arte/antigravity-agent-kit/README.md

 This kit assumes you have [antigravity-awesome-skills](https://github.com/sickn33/antigravity-awesome-skills) installed locally.
 GEMINI.md instructs the agent to:

-1. Read `BUNDLES.md` from your skills directory
+1. Read `BUNDLES.md` from your configured skills directory
 2. Select the most relevant bundle(s) for the current task
-3. Invoke only 3-5 skills at a time to prevent context dilution
+3. Invoke only 3–5 skills at a time to prevent context dilution

-Update the skills path in `GEMINI.md` to match your machine.
+**You must set your local skills path in `GEMINI.md` before this works.** See Quick Start step 2.

 ---